 Some devices may carry with them limitations on what you can and cannot do.
 This is to ensure the device is protected, and that you are protected.
 These instructions should be followed carefully.

-Also, ask your doctor if there is recommended literature on the device or handouts that they can provide.
+Also, ask your doctor if there is recommended literature on the device, a medical device consultant to instruct and inform you about the use of the medical device, or handouts that they can provide.

 Do Your Own Research